billsix/cprogrammingbook/doc/04-Functions.rst

     int
     vfunc(int x, float y, ...);

-    Chapter 9 describes how to write this sort of function.
+    :ref:`libraries` describes how to write this sort of function.

 Compound statements and declarations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~